New Zealand Warriors: Second year blues – 1996

-Super League War – 1997
+Super League war – 1997

 The Warriors spent 1997 in the breakaway Super League Telstra Cup competition.
 Despite the reduced number of teams, they failed to make an impression on the competition.
 Monie was replaced by Frank Endacott as coach midway through the 1997 season.
 The only positive was the team's performance in the World Club Challenge.
-The Warriors hammered United Kingdom powerhouses Wigan and St Helens, and comfortably handled Warrington.
-The Warriors were knocked out in the semi-finals by eventual winners Brisbane, going down 16–22.
+The Warriors defeated United Kingdom powerhouses Wigan and St Helens, as well as Warrington.
+The Warriors were knocked out in the semi-finals by eventual winners the Brisbane Broncos, going down 16–22.

-Beginning of the NRL Era - 1998
+Beginning of the NRL era – 1998

 The first season of the reformed competition was a year that saw few highlights for the club.
 It was readily apparent that the club needed a new approach and attitude.
-Fortunately for them, they were in a better position than the other two clubs that joined the competition in 1995.
+They were in a better position than the other two clubs that joined the competition in 1995.

-The Tainui Era – 1999
+Tainui era – 1999

 Former Kiwi Mark Graham took over as coach in 1999.
 The club was sold off to a consortium that included ex-Kiwi coach Graham Lowe and the Tainui tribe.
 The club again disappointed on field, but a mid season ultimatum saw a strong finish to the season, with the side winning five of their last six games.
 The signs appeared promising for the new millennium.

-Financial Collapse and Reinvention – 2000
+Financial collapse and reinvention – 2000

 In National Rugby League season 2000 the Warriors could only finish second last.
-This season included the Warriors' largest ever loss in their history to date, 54–0 to St. George Illawarra in Wollongong.
+This season included the Warriors' second largest ever loss in their history to date, 54–0 to St. George Illawarra in Wollongong.
 Alarmingly, the problems off-field overshadowed the on-field problems.
 The majority shareholders were under intense financial pressure, and the club's future was looking bleak at best.
 The key assets of the club were purchased by business tycoon Eric Watson.
 This did not include player contracts, and many players were released and had to fight to get the money they had been promised.
 Ultimately only 10 players from the 2000 season were retained.

 The club was re-branded as the New Zealand Warriors, with new colours of black and grey – resembling the national sporting colours.
 New coach Daniel Anderson and CEO Mick Watson focused on signing unknown New Zealand talent.
 There were only six Australians in the 2001 squad, and only three foundation players – Monty Betham, Stacey Jones and Logan Swann.